SrisharanMurugesan/Generative-Drone-Frame-with-Topological-Optimization/README.md

 This project uses **Fusion 360 Generative Design** to create a lightweight, topology-optimized drone frame while preserving the important mounting points needed for a real FPV drone build.

-The goal of this project was to take an existing APEX-style 7-inch drone frame and use generative design to reduce mass while keeping the frame strong enough for electronics, motors, battery weight, and flight loads.
+The goal of this project was to take an existing APEX-style 7-inch drone frame and use generative design to reduce mass while keeping the frame structurally capable enough for electronics, motors, battery weight, and flight loads.

 ---